ddmitov/perl-executing-browser/README.md

 * PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently if needed.
 * PEB has no sandbox for local Perl scripts.
 A work-in-progress security system is implemented in the ```censor.pl``` script (see below), which is created to protect local files from malicious or poorly written Perl scripts, but currently no claims are made for it's effectiveness and stability.
 It is still recommended to inspect your scripts before use for possible security vulnerabilities and best programming practices!
 * PEB is not an implementation of the CGI protocol.
 It uses only four environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without opening any ports or any other means of communication with the outside world.
-* Unlike JavaScript in general purpose web browsers, local Perl scripts executed by PEB have no access to HTML DOM.
+* Unlike JavaScript in general purpose web browsers, local Perl scripts executed by PEB have no access to the HTML DOM.

 ## Security Features & Considerations